clauswilke/dataviz/docs/directory_of_visualizations.md

 <img src="directory_of_visualizations_files/figure-html4/proportions-1.png" width="768" style="display: block; margin: auto;" />

-Proportions can be visualized as pie charts, side-by-side bars, or stacked bars (Chapter \@ref(visualizing-proportions)), and as was the case for amounts, bars can be arranged either vertically or horizontally.
+Proportions can be visualized as pie charts, side-by-side bars, or stacked bars (Chapter \@ref(visualizing-proportions)), and as in the case for amounts, bars can be arranged either vertically or horizontally.
 Pie charts emphasize that the individual parts add up to a whole and highlight simple fractions.
 However, the individual pieces are more easily compared in side-by-side bars.
 Stacked bars look awkward for a single set of proportions, but can be useful when comparing multiple sets of proportions (see below).

 <img src="directory_of_visualizations_files/figure-html4/proportions-comp-1.png" width="768" style="display: block; margin: auto;" />